run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/portfolio-and-catalog/use/smart-portal.md

 2. Choose a portfolio and click on it.
 It'll be presented several actions that can be executed in each one of the tabs of this screen.
 They are:

-    -   **Service**: In this tab it's presented the activities registered in this portfolio.
+    -   **Service**: in this tab it's presented the activities registered in this portfolio.
 When select and click on an activity, it'll be possible to register the service request (ticket) about the scenary found; observe the knowledge about the ticket when click on the tab of same name; analyze the users evaluation